- Prayer and Worship

 Each year, Blue Sunday Abuse Prevention also offers a day of prayer on the last Sunday of April.
 You can find resources and registration for the Blue Sunday Day of Prayer at bluesunday.org.

 Dioceses and parishes are encouraged to celebrate a local Mass with special intentions for survivors of abuse and the protection of minors.
-At the USCCB, Most.
-Rev. William E. Lori, Archbishop of Baltimore, will preside.
+Mass will also be celebrated at the USCCB, on April 3rd celebrated by Most Reverend Wilton D. Gregory, Archbishop of Washington.

 Pray a rosary to Our Lady with special intentions for victims/survivors of abuse and the defense of the vulnerable.
-A rosary prayed in the USCCB Chapel will be streamed live on the USCCB Facebook and Twitter page.
+A rosary prayed in the Saint Pope John Paul II National Shrine on Monday, April 20th at 1:30pm will be streamed live on the USCCB Facebook and Twitter page.

 Spend time with the Lord during 9 days in April to pray for the protection and healing of God's little ones.
 Encourage others to pray with you using by sharing these bulletin inserts and social media images.